 The board has established two committees to oversee critical elements of our operations:

-- The finance and audit (F&A) committee which is chaired by Alison Griffiths; its other members are Stuart Evans, David Hipple and Donna Talbot.
-It is supported by our director of finance.
+• The finance and audit (F&A) committee which is chaired by Alison Griffiths; its other members are Stuart Evans, David Hipple and Donna Talbot.
+It is supported by our Director of Finance.
 View the terms of reference.

-- The quality service and delivery (QS&D) committee which is chaired by Christina Wells; its other members are David Hipple, Leanne Leverton and Bertone Santos-Soccoro.
-It is supported by our director of operations.
+• The quality service and delivery (QS&D) committee which is chaired by Christina Wells; its other members are David Hipple, Leanne Leverton and Bertone Santos-Soccoro.
+It is supported by our Director of Operations.
 View the terms of reference.

 The terms of reference of these committees are initially approved by the full board and are subsequently kept under regular review.
-Their meetings are reported back to the full board, and our chief executive, Miriam Martin, routinely attends meetings of both committees.
+Their meetings are reported back to the full board, and our Chief Executive, Miriam Martin, routinely attends meetings of both committees.

 Join our board of trustees